A unified machine-learning framework for ab initio multiscale modeling of liquids: Validation of ab initio prediction of structure and thermodynamics

 Despite only being trained on planar inhomogeneous density profiles, the bulk structure of the fluid can also be obtained from neural cDFT.
 Specifically, the bulk structure factor is provided by the Ornstein--Zernike equation,

 where $\hat{c}^{(2)}_{\rm r}$ is the Fourier transform of the radial two-body direct correlation function of the bulk fluid, $c^{(2)}_{\rm r}$.
-The latter is obtained by automatic differentiation of $c^{(1)}$ from neural cDFT, followed by radial projection \cite{Sammuller2023}.
+As mentioned earlier, the latter is obtained by automatic differentiation of $c^{(1)}$ from neural cDFT, followed by radial projection \cite{Sammuller2023}.

 Results for $S(k)$ are presented in Fig.~\ref{fig2}B for carbon dioxide described by the PBE-D3 xc functional, at a supercritical temperature $T=360\,$K. Again, we observe good agreement between the \emph{ab initio} neural cDFT and results obtained directly from molecular simulations.
 Note that $S(k\to 0)$ displays non-monotonic behavior as $\rho_{\rm b}$ is varied.
 This observation suggests that supercritical carbon dioxide exhibits a maximum in the isothermal compressibility; we explore such supercritical behavior in more detail later in the article.